DeSinc/SallyBot/README.md

 ```sh
 export COMMANDLINE_ARGS="--api"
 ```
 Save the file and run it.
-The API is now ready to receive request right from Sally!
+The API is now ready to receive request right from SallyBot.

+It will send it to a default model of some kind, most likely it comes with Stable Diffusion 1.5 model which is a real-life images model.

+Go to Civitai (warning: look out for NSFW imagery if you make an account) and then look for an anime model you like on the homepage.

+Download that model, put it in \models\stablediffusion\ where the text file is that says "Place checkpoints here.txt"

+Open the stable diffusion Web ui by going to localhost:7860 in your web browser url bar

+Select the drop-down at the top left and pick the model you just downloaded, or the one you want to try out.

+Now the next image request you send from SallyBot will be in that model.

 ## Known Issues